 Everyone has the right to safe housing, free from discrimination, harassment, and code violations.
-The Fair Housing Action Center of Maryland works to ensure landlords, lenders, realtors, and property managers are in compliance with the Fair Housing Act, and works to ensure tenants across Maryland are living in safe and healthy housing.
-We have two distinct program areas: Fair Housing Enforcement, and Tenant Advocacy.
+The Fair Housing Action Center of Maryland works to ensure lenders, realtors, and property managers are in compliance with the Fair Housing Act.
+We also work to ensure Maryland renters are living in safe and healthy housing, through our two distinct program areas: Fair Housing Enforcement, and Tenant Advocacy.

-A dedicated group of advocates including the Community Development Network of Maryland, ACLU-Maryland, Maryland Consumer Rights Coalition, Brown Goldstein and Levy, the Lawyers Committee for Civil Rights and others teamed up to create the Fair Housing Action Center of Maryland, which is now a dedicated program of the Maryland Consumer Rights Coalition.
+A dedicated group of advocates teamed up to create the Fair Housing Action Center of Maryland, which became a program of the Maryland Consumer Rights Coalition in November of 2019.